-Step 7 - Admission
+Step 7 - Admit to treatment

 All these years we've stuck to the basics that work - structured detox, therapy, and aftercare solutions that help get folks back on track.

-Our admissions team are ready to help.
+Our admissions team are ready to listen to your needs.

 Our therapists are ready to help you get the insights you need, to stop the pattern of addiction, and reclaim your life.

-The Abbeycare clinic team are ready to help you co-ordinate everything.
+Our clinic team are ready to help you make the progress you need.

 We'll help get things moving.
 Ring us direct, on 01603 513 091.